A micro/macro parallel-in-time (parareal) algorithm applied to a climate model with discontinuous non-monotone coefficients and oscillatory forcing: Summary and conclusions

 We investigated four configurations (micro model with explicit Euler method with constant stepsize or adaptive library routine on one hand and macro model with varying or constant forcing on the other) and a variety of number of parareal subintervals.

+{To estimate the computational gain of the micro-macro method, we considered the number of parareal iterations that were necessary to obtain a reasonable accuracy.
+This means that we discarded the computational cost of both the macro solver and any communication, and that we assume an equal distribution of load between subintervals.
+For the adaptive micro-model, this will not necessarily be the case.
+As consequence, we obtained only a theoretical bound on computational gain.
+Concerning the cost of the macro solver, the overhead actually is negligible, since the macro model is a single ODE.
+The relation between one serial micro and one macro run is about 350:1 (for variable forcing) and up to 1000:1 (for constant forcing) in the used spatial and temporal resolution.}

 In all configurations, a reasonable difference to the respective reference solution (obtained serially with the same time integrator) was obtained after quite a low number of parareal iterations.
-The computational gain (discarding macro solver and communication), was about a factor of 10 when using any of the two micro propagators.
-Using the Euler method for the micro propagator, machine precision was reached in less iterations than numbers of used subintervals.
+Using the Euler method for the micro propagator, machine precision was reached in {fewer} iterations than numbers of used subintervals.
 For the adaptive library routine, this was not the case due to the different internal time-grids used on the whole time interval and when restarted on each subinterval.

 There was no relevant difference between the two versions of the macro model: The more inaccurate version with constant forcing was able to predict the solution in all cases but one as well as the one with time-varying forcing.